Make over £200 a month with ads on your car!

-- Bronze, £20: only the rear screen is covered.
+- Bronze, £60 for three months: only the rear screen is covered.

-- Silver, £50: rear screen and rear quarter windows are covered.
+- Silver, £150 for three months: rear screen and rear quarter windows are covered.

-- Gold, £75: doors, rear screen and rear quarter windows are covered.
+- Gold, £225 for three months : doors, rear screen and rear quarter windows are covered.

-Comm-motion pay the most of the three; however, payment is made on a quarterly basis.
+Comm-motion pay the most out of the two; however, payment is made on a quarterly basis.
 Although Money4Space pay you less, you’ll get your money monthly with them – ideal if you need a more frequent cash injection.
 Both companies pay directly into your bank account.